Skip to content

 All-Time Eli Tomac

 All the Greats have won Daytona at least once but at the World Center of Racing, Eli Tomac tops them all with 7 wins in an 8 year span.
-In 10 total 450SX appearances in Daytona, Tomac’s worst finish is 4th (2013, and he was still a 250SX rider).
-And unlike the blowout wins of the Ricky Carmichael era, only one of Tomac’s wins were double digits (2017).
-Four of his wins were margins of under four seconds, one as little as .7, indicating different race management styles.
+In 11 total 450SX Daytona starts, Tomac’s worst finish was 4th (2013).
+His avg. finish is 1.5!

 Rick Ryan, Daytona 1987

-Rick Ryan becomes the first ever true privateer to ever win a Supercross main event.
-An all-time mudder, team managers were reported as wanting to see this one get called off.
 After a 3 hour delay (and scratched LCQs), starting gates fell and Ryan, riding with a tweaked left knee, won the main with a 12-second lead over Jeff Stanton.
 Title hopefuls Jeff Ward, Ricky Johnson and Ron Lechien all suffered misfortune on the first lap.

 Ricky Carmichael, 2001 Daytona